rkgIITBh/data-structures.github.io/HTML/avlTree.md

 } AVLNODE;
 ```

-Since the AVL tree is a BST, the rest of the BST operations apply to an AVL tree.
+Since the AVL tree is a BST, the normal operations of the BST apply to an AVL tree.
 However, often a mutating operation causes a disbalance at a node.
 AVL tree augments BST by incorporating additional features to restore balance after mutating.

 The operation which restores balance is known as rotation.
 A rotation involves a tri-node structure in a BST.
 The tri-node structure consists of
+- A node where balance factore is disturbed,
-- a node, one of its child and its grandchild.
+- One of its child and
+- One of its grandchild.

+There rotation types depends on the pattern formed by the tri-node structure mentioned above.
 There are two types of rotations:
 - A single rotation
 - A double rotation
 A single rotation may either be a left or a right rotation, depending on the direction of rotation.
 The left rotation applies to the pattern where the
-imbalance of node occurs due to a left subtree of its left child.
-The tri-node configuration involving an imbalanced node, its left child, and its left grandchild form a pattern we refer to as a zig-zig pattern.
-A single rotation can restore the balance in the case of a left zig-zig pattern.
+imbalance at a node occurs due to the left subtree of its left child.
+We refer the tri-node configuration  a zig-zig configuration if the balance factor
+at a node is distrubed due to a mutating operations subtrees of the node.
+Essentially, we use "zig" to refer to a left and "zag" to refer to
+a right branch.
+A single right rotation can restore the balance in the case of a zig-zig pattern.
 The figure
-below illustrates the tri-node configuration and the result of a single left rotation.
+below illustrates the zig-zig tri-node configuration and the result of a single left rotation.
 <p align="center">
 <img src="../images/avlSingleLeft.jpg">
 </p>
-On the other hand, if the tri-node configuration forms a zag-zag pattern (consisting node, its right child and right grand child), a  single right rotation
+On the other hand, if the tri-node configuration forms a zag-zag pattern, it implies that the balance factor of a node is disturbed due to a sequence of
-can restores the balance.
-A single right rotation has been illustrated in the figure below.
+insertions in its subtrees.
+A a  single left rotationcan restores the balance.
+A single left rotation has been illustrated in the figure below.
 <p align="center">
 <img src="../images/avlSingleRight.jpg">
 </p>

-Imbalance at a node can occur due to the right subtree of the left child of a node in a BST; we refer to the configuration of tri-node structure as zig-zag patter.
-There
+The imbalance at a node can occur due to the right subtree of the left child of a node in a BST; we refer to the configuration of tri-node structure as <b>zig-zag</b>
-is also a symmetric pattern of zag-zig where the tri-node structure consists of a node, its right child, and its left grandchild.
-A single rotation cannot fix the
+pattern.
+There is also a symmetric pattern of <b>zag-zig</b> where the tri-node structure consists of a node, its right child, and its left grandchild.
+A single
-balance in the case of a zig-zag or zag-zig configuration.
-The figure below indicates that a single rotation only flips one configuration to the other.
+rotation cannot fix the balance in the case of a zig-zag or zag-zig configuration.
+The figure below indicates that a single rotation only flips one configuration
+to the other.
 <p align="center">
     <img src="../images/needForDR.jpg">
 </p>